integration-os/sdk/README.md

-# Rust utils NAPI Building
+# Rust SDK NAPI Building

-This document describes the process for building and publishing the [`@integrationos/utils`](https://www.npmjs.com/package/@integrationos/utils) and related npm packages.
-Whenever [`common`](../common) packages are modified in this repo, a new `@integrationos/utils` version should be created and published.
+This document describes the process for building and publishing the [`@integrationos/node`](https://www.npmjs.com/package/@integrationos/node) and related npm packages.

 ## Dependencies